ccbogel/QualCoder/README.md

 Use a virtual environment (commands in point 6 below).
 Not using a virtual environment may affect other Python software you may have installed.

 1. Download and install the Python programming language.
-Please use Python 3.11 to 3.14 on Windows.
+Please use a recent version on Windows.
 [Python3](https://www.python.org/downloads/).
 Download the latest "Windows installer (64-bit)" (or the one matching your architecture) for one of the above mentioned Python versions.

 IMPORTANT: in the first window of the installation mark the option "Add Python to PATH"